RacoonX65/apparelcast/SETUP_GUIDE.md

-# 🚀 Caarl Local Setup Guide
+# 🚀 Apparel Cast Local Setup Guide

-This guide will walk you through setting up the Caarl e-commerce platform on your local machine step by step.
+This guide will walk you through setting up the Apparel Cast e-commerce platform on your local machine step by step.

 ## Prerequisites Checklist